lemonlinger/envoy-waf-wasm-filter/README.md

 # envoy-waf-wasm-filter
-An WAF wasm filter based on ModSecurity written in C++.
+A WAF wasm filter based on ModSecurity written in C++.